LieberLieber/LemonTree.Automation.Workflows/.github/README.md

 # Requirements for Action Runners
 To support the current setup, the used runner has to be `self-hosted` on `Windows`.
 * LemonTree.Automation has to be installed in the default directory and a valid license has to be accessible from the context of the `lemontree` runner.
+* both powershell and pwsh (powershell core) are supported - to be platform independ we set everything to pwsh now.  (shell: powershell/pwsh)

 # Explanation of Workflows
 ## Customization by environment variables